jacegu/javieracero.com/_drafts/design-consistency.markdown

 Consistency is usually a quality desired in the design of any system.
 Unfortunately it means different things depending on who you talk to.
 It is frequently interpreted as using a small set of reusable building blocks.

 The promise _"Design By Building Blocks"_ makes is that one will come up with a design that suits all features of your application.
-This design will be the [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet) one can refer to when adding any feature to the system.
+This design will be the [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet) one can refer to when adding any functionality to the application.
 It will also become the standard by which you judge the architecture of any part of your product.

 In most cases this "recipe" comes in the form of a prescribed set of layers, with a side of patterns and restrictions on how these layers communicate with each other.
 Base abstractions are also a frequent ingredient.

 ## Tackling the median complexity

 Any modern application today will provide dozens of features to its users.
 Even an MVP in a private beta will include a handful of them.
-Each feature will have its level of complexity.
-In a well-designed system, the software's complexity will reflect the complexity of the features it provides.
+Each one will have its level of complexity.
+In a well-designed system, the software's complexity will reflect the complexity of the functionality it provides.

 At any given time a software product will be composed of a few simple features, several average-complexity features, and a small number of very complex ones.
-The distribution of feature complexity will likely resemble a normal one:
+The distribution of the complexity will likely resemble a normal one:

 ![Complexity-vs-Feature-Count-Distribution](https://s3.amazonaws.com/javieracero.com/consistent-design-feature-count-vs-comlexity-1.png)

 To find the target design, one focuses on the features that are close to the median-complexity.
 That guarantees that we are considering the most significant chunk of the system possible.
-We look into the commonalities these features have and infer the patterns and restrictions from them.
+We look into the commonalities these pieces have and infer the patterns and restrictions from them.

 ## Advantages

 In theory, your entire system follows the same architecture.
 This comes with a few perks:
 * The structure of new features should be known, even before working on them.
-* It should be relatively simple to introduce engineers to the system.
+* It should be relatively simple to introduce engineers to the codebase.
 * Engineers can walk away from the codebase, and come back knowing what to expect.
 * Maintenance costs should be minimized by the patterns and restrictions.
-* The costs of introducing new features should be close to linear.
+* The costs of introducing new functionalities should be close to linear.

 ## Problems